A Framework for Connecting and Contributing

 3. GI recognizes that our globalizing world community must prioritize wellbeing for all people, lasting peace, justice, prosperity, and the enduring protection of the planet.
 As Christians, our global involvement includes the central mandate (duty—desire–delight) to share the good news and our good works with all people and all people groups.
 Further, we see the foundation that underlies GI’s emphasis on “common ground for the common good” as being the historical person of Jesus Christ.
 We thus also acknowledge the underlying reality of God and His redemptive purposes in Jesus Christ in dealing with the undermining reality of evil and human sin (see Faith-Based Foundations—Christian Worldview, 2015).

-4. Our work in GI is especially influenced by the multi-sectoral and international efforts to promote wellbeing for all people and the planet (e.g., the United Nations’ Transforming Our World: The 2030 Agenda for Sustainable Development (2015)–see the the two Progress Reports (July 2019); One Humanity: Shared Responsibility (2016)–see the 2019 Synthesis Report and the Grand Bargain Independent Review 2020; as well as the underlying commitment to support the church-mission community’s work among the least-reached people groups (LPGs).
+4. Our work in GI is especially influenced by a) the multi-sectoral and international efforts to promote wellbeing for all people and the planet (e.g., the United Nations’ Transforming Our World: The 2030 Agenda for Sustainable Development (2015)–see the the SDG Progress Report 2019 and SDG Progress Report 2021 One Humanity: Shared Responsibility (2016)–see the 2019 Synthesis Report and the Grand Bargain Independent Review 2020); and b) the underlying commitment to support the church-mission community’s work among the least-reached people groups (LPGs).
 We also increasingly include “global integrity” in our GI work—integrity at the individual-institutional-international levels—and see them as inseparable (e.g., see our 2018 presentation, Global Integration-Global Integrity: Applications for Christians in Leadership and our 2018 article, A Summons to a Global Integrity Movement).

 5. Global integration is not about instigating and imposing a system of global governance, neutralizing national sovereignty, and ushering in an authoritarian world order.
 Rather it is about fostering cooperation and good governance at all levels, from the local to the global.
 Nor is global integration about pushing for human homogeneity, cultural conformity, or ethical relativism.
 Rather it is about embracing our common humanity, prizing our rich variations, and engendering responsible lifestyles.
 Global integration is a framework to help us invest ourselves in fellow humans in every sphere of influence in which we live.